XTRABYTES/XCITE.OLD/README.md

 Java is a widely used programming language, designed to be used in a distributed environment, as is often the case with the Android platform.
 The Android SDK (software development kit) is a set of development tools used to develop applications for the Android platform.
-The Android NDK (Native Development Kit) is a companion tool to the Android SDK that lets developers build performance-critical portions of apps in native code.
+The Android NDK (Native Development Kit) is a companion tool to the Android SDK that lets developers build performance-critical portions of the apps in native code.
 It provides headers and libraries that allow developers to build activities, handle user input, use hardware sensors, access application resources, and more, when programming in C or C++.

 Prerequisites for Android deployment: